logicly-au/pmhc-mds-spec/table/collection-occasion/date.rst

 necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

-If the date the measure was given is unknown, 09099999 should be used.
+If the date the activity was performed is unknown, 09099999 should be used.

-- The measure date must not be before 1st January 2016.

-- The measure date must not be before :ref:`dfn-referral_date`

-- The measure date must not be after :ref:`dfn-episode_end_date`

-- The measure date must not be in the future.
+Validations for collection occasion date are listed at :ref:`collection-occasion-current-validations`.